qays3/VPS-Security-Blueprint/README.md

 ## Purpose & Scope

-This enhanced blueprint provides a **fully automated, enterprise-grade VPS security setup** with **coordinated defense mechanisms**.
+This blueprint provides a **fully automated, enterprise-grade VPS security setup** with **coordinated defense mechanisms**.
 Its purpose is to secure a single VPS by:

 * **Hardening SSH and system login** with advanced authentication controls
 * **Implementing multi-layer DDoS protection** at kernel, firewall, and application levels